 Sharing Information In-Network

 If the patient is then sent to an affiliated rehabilitation facility, records are available online to those clinicians, and once discharged, to associated physicians.
-Medical databases are critical for continuity of care.
+Medical database accuracy is necessary for continuity of care.

 If you change a patient’s insurance carrier at check-in, the physician is made aware and can suggest treatments known to be covered.
 The billing specialist is also notified, so he or she can collect the correct copayment and direct claims to the right company.